-- c.
-Age 55 with thirty (30) or more years of creditable service. - d.
+c.
+Age 55 with thirty (30) or more years of creditable service.

+d.
 Any age with twenty-five (25) years of creditable service, exclusive of military service and unused sick leave.

 Generally, the monthly amount of the retirement allowance for any member of Plan B shall consist of an amount equal to two percent of the member's monthly average final compensation multiplied by his years of creditable service.
 Final average compensation is the average monthly earnings during the highest sixty consecutive months, or joined months if service was interrupted.
 However, under certain conditions as outlined in the statutes, the benefits are limited to specified amounts.
+Survivor, death and disability benefits are also provided under the plan.